irebuf/dncs-lab/README.md

 host-1-b                  running (virtualbox)
 host-2-c                  running (virtualbox)
  ```
-The request is to reach a website hosted on `host-2-c` any host configured and attached to `router-1` (`host-1-a` and `host-1-c`).
+The request is to reach a website hosted on `host-2-c` from any host configured and attached to `router-1` (`host-1-a` and `host-1-c`).
 So, once all the VMs are running you can log into `host-1-a` and `host-1-b` (you have to duplicate the terminal or to log into the hosts in two different times: if you want to exit from an host type `exit`) using these commands (in two different windows):
 ```
 vagrant ssh host-1-a
 ```